mikemiksch/Seinfeld-App/README.md

-# Seinfeld-App
+# Seinfeldian
+It does nothing.

-It's an app that does nothing.
+Every app is doing something, this does nothing.